-Captures all error_logger and SASL logging events and prints them to the current test case log.
+Captures all log events that would normally be printed by the default logger handler, and prints them to the current test case log.
 If an event cannot be associated with a test case, it is printed in the Common Test framework log.
 This happens for test cases running in parallel and events occuring in-between test cases.
-You can configure the level of SASL events report using the normal SASL mechanisms.
+You can configure the level of SASL reports using the normal SASL mechanisms.